 Studying abroad is much more than just an extended holiday.
 It’s an academically rewarding and culturally enriching experience.
 It challenges your existing knowledge by introducing you to new perspectives and ideas.
 Most courses at the majority of universities offer the option to spend a year abroad – or you could study your whole course in another country.

 Here are five reasons to consider studying overseas.

 1. It’s not much more expensive than the UK

-You may think studying abroad is expensive, but with UK universities charging up to £9,250 a year, studying at home isn't necessarily cheaper than going overseas.
+You may think studying abroad is expensive, but with UK universities charging up to £9,250 a year, studying at home isn't necessarily cheaper than studying a degree-level course overseas – or going abroad for an exchange year.
 Some European countries, such as France and Germany, have lower tuition fees and a similar cost of living to the UK.
-However, in most of Europe there are no student loans available to cover costs, so the upfront cost you’ll have to pay is much higher.
+Post-Brexit, UK students will no longer have home fee status at European universities, but some may charge low tuition fees for international students.

 2. You’ll have a great chance to travel

 Although studying abroad means you’ll spend a lot of time on your studies, there'll also be many opportunities to travel.
 What’s more, the new friends you make will provide opportunities for places to visit in the future.
 Remember that travelling can be expensive so look at getting a part-time job beforehand to save some money.